 Oral Bacteria and Alzheimer’s

-A connection between oral bacteria present in periodontitis and Alzeheimer’s is also suspected.
+A connection between oral bacteria present in periodontitis and Alzheimer’s is also suspected.
 In a research article by Stephen S. Dominy and additional researchers published in Science Advances, it was noted that bacteria associated with periodontitis was detected in patients with Alzeheimer’s.
 Research is ongoing, however the significant link between periodontitis and Alzeheimer’s has encouraged many to pay special attention to their oral healthcare.

 Preventative Care

 Maintaining proper oral hygiene is an important part of keeping your body healthy and preventing oral health problems.
 Luckily, keeping your mouth healthy can be easily accomplished with some diligence and helpful habits.
 Brush your teeth after you eat as often as possible, and floss regularly.
 Keep an eye on your diet as well, as some foods can harm your teeth if eaten in excess.
-In addition, visit your dentist regularly for professional cleaning and x-rays that will help catch problems early.
+In addition, visit your general dentist regularly for treatment, professional dental cleaning, and x-rays that will help catch problems early.

 Carothers San Marcos Dental